fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 ### Don't bill regularly

-Some clients will pay late or never, make small payments so you get to know how serious are with the money.
+Some clients will pay late or never, send your invoices early so you get to know how serious they are with the money.